DoctorWkt/acwj/31_Struct_Declarations/Readme.md

 to place a value of the given type.

-I also was worried that we might need to do this on the stack, which grows downwards now upwards.
+I also was worried that we might need to do this on the stack, which grows downwards not upwards.
 So there is a third argument to the function: the *direction* in which we need to find the next aligned position.

 Also, the knowledge of alignment is hardware specific, so: